 We engage in various financial transactions in our operations that, under GAAP, may not be included on the balance sheet.
 To meet the financing needs of our customers we may include commitments to extend credit and standby letters of credit.
 To a varying degree, such commitments involve elements of credit, market, and interest rate risk in excess of the amount recognized in the balance sheet.
-We use more conservative credit and collateral policies in making these credit commitments; however, we maintain an allowance for off-balance sheet credit risk which is recorded under other liabilities on the Consolidated Balance Sheets.
+We use more conservative credit and collateral policies in making these credit commitments than we do for on-balance sheet items.
+We are not aware of any accounting loss to be incurred by funding these commitments; however, we maintain an allowance for off-balance sheet credit risk which is recorded under other liabilities on the Consolidated Balance Sheets.

-Since commitments associated with letters of credit and commitments to extend credit may expire unused, the amounts shown do not necessarily reflect the actual future cash funding requirements.
+Since commitments associated with letters of credit and commitments to extend credit may expire unused, the amounts shown do not necessarily reflect actual future cash funding requirements.
 The following table presents lending related commitments outstanding as of the dates indicated (in thousands):

-Ma rch 31, 2022 December 31, 2021 Commitments to grant loans and unfunded lines of credit \$ 125,484 \$ 134,877 Standby and commercial letters of credit 5,552 6,420 \$ 131,036 \$ 141,297
+June 30, 2022 December 31, 2021

+\$ 142,498 \$ 134,877

+3,843 6,420

+\$ 146,341 \$ 141,297

+\$ \$ 3,843